 But don’t do all this work just to send your at-risk donors the same appeal you send current donors!

-As you know, segmenting your audience and versioning your outreach for each group is one of the best ways to improve relevancy and effectiveness.
+As you know, segmenting your audience and versioning your outreach for each group is one of the best ways to make your message rise above the noise.

 Your data can help you determine the right ask for at-risk donors.
-Consider using an at-risk donor’s last gift as the high-end ask to make renewing their gift an easier decision.
+So, consider using an at-risk donor’s last gift as the high-end ask to make renewing their gift an easier decision.

 And don’t forget to consider how to adapt your message itself.

 Start by sharing a little about everything your organization has accomplished since the last time a donor gave.
-Then, let them know the impact they can make with another gift to your nonprofit.
-You can use variable data to specify the date and dollar amount of past contributions for each donor to be even more personal.
+Then, let them know the impact they can make by renewing their support.
+You can use variable data to specify the date and dollar amount of past contributions for each donor, making the information even more personal.

 But remember, you’re not trying to make at-risk donors feel guilty for not giving to your organization.
 You want to nurture and rekindle the relationship you have with them.